arielsalminen/vue-design-system/README.md

 The following terminology is used throughout Vue Design System.
 It’s a good idea to get familiar with these concepts before diving deeper.

+* **Principles** are a set of established design principles that are at the heart of the system.
+They should guide you when working with *Tokens*, *Elements*, *Patterns* and *Templates* listed below.
-* `Tokens` are the visual design atoms of the design system.
+* **Tokens** are the visual design atoms of the system.
 Specifically, they are named entities that store visual design attributes.
 SalesForce’s system has [a great example](https://www.lightningdesignsystem.com/design-tokens/).
-* `Elements` are the smallest basic structures of a UI.
+* **Elements** are the smallest basic structures of a UI.
 They can not be broken down any further.
-Buttons, links, and inputs are good examples.
+Buttons, links and inputs are good examples.
 Elements utilize *Tokens* mentioned above.
-* `Patterns` are UI patterns that fall on the more complex side of the spectrum.
+* **Patterns** are UI patterns that fall on the more complex side of the spectrum.
 Patterns consist of both *Elements* and *Tokens*.
-* `Templates` exist to document the layout and structure of a section or the entirety of an interface.
+* **Templates** exist to document the layout and structure of a section or the entirety of an interface.
 Templates can consist of all three things mentioned above: *Patterns*, *Elements* and *Tokens*.

 #### Hierarchy, visualized: